 • Heather Howard, State Network program director, brings a wealth of experience in both federal and state government to the State Network and the Woodrow Wilson School.
 She is a lecturer in public affairs at the Woodrow Wilson School and a faculty affiliate at the Center for Health and Wellbeing.
 She most recently served as the commissioner of New Jersey’s Department of Health and Senior Services, a cabinet level agency with a budget of approximately $3.5 billion.
 There she was responsible for oversight of public health services, regulation of health care institutions, hospital financing, senior services and health care policy and research.
 Her prior public policy experience includes work in the U.S. Senate and House of Representatives, the Domestic Policy Council at the White House, and the Health Care Task Force within the Antitrust Division at the U.S. Justice Department.
 Heather received a Bachelor of Arts from Duke University and a J.D. from New York University School of Law.

-• Enrique Martinez-Vidal, State Network liaison, leads and coordinates the State Network team housed at SCI while also acting as a state liaison to New Mexico and Rhode Island.
+• Enrique Martinez-Vidal, State Network liaison, leads and coordinates the State Network team housed at SCI while also acting as a state liaison to New Mexico, Oregon, and Rhode Island.
 At AcademyHealth, Enrique serves as vice president for state policy and technical assistance.
 He is also the director of State Coverage Initiatives, another RWJF program.
 In May 2010, he was appointed by Governor Martin O’Malley to the Maryland Health Benefit Exchange Board.
 Previously Enrique was the deputy director for performance and benefits at the Maryland Health Care Commission, an independent state agency.
 He was also formerly a policy analyst with the Maryland Department of Legislative Services staffing the House Economic Matters Committee for five years.
 He has a Bachelor of Arts degree in political science and international studies from Dickinson College and a Master’s of Public Policy degree from Georgetown University.

 • Isabel Friedenzohn, State Network state liaison, serves as a state liaison by coordinating the technical assistance needs of Maryland, Minnesota, and Michigan.
 Isabel is the deputy director of State Coverage Initiatives program (SCI) which provides timely, experience- and research-based information and technical assistance to state leaders in order to help them move health care reform forward at the state level.
 Ms. Friedenzohn has over ten years of experience providing technical assistance and coaching to state health policy professionals exploring a wide variety of health policy reforms.
 Isabel joined AcademyHealth in October 2001 after receiving a Master’s of Public Health degree from the University of Michigan School of Public Health.